ITenthusiasm/custom-elements/src/Combobox/docs/select-enhancer.md

 </select-enhancer>
 ```

-Or perhaps you want to display an `X` button which enables the user to clear their selected value:
+Or you might want to display an `X` button that enables users to clear their selected value:

 ```html
 <!-- HTML -->